uyuni-project/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 # Alternatives
 [alternatives]: #alternatives

-- Full control over custom states for the user.
-Requires changes to the WebUI / API and database schema.
-This is something we could do later if the global config approach is not enough.
 - Support for two system states ("live" and "next") in the database, WebUI and API.
 This would allow users to know not only what the current live system looks like, but also how it will look like after a reboot.
 This is a lot of work, everything expects a system to be in a singular state all the time.
 - Make sure a small subset of SLS files work on transactional systems and document the rest as unsupported.

+# Future Improvements
+[future]: #future
+- Directly apply Salt Formulas from the WebUI/API, without having to add it to recurring states.
+This will also benefit non-transactional system management that currently requires adding formulas to the highstate.
+- Full control over custom states for the user.
+Requires changes to the WebUI / API and database schema.
+This is something we could if the global config approach is not enough.

 # Unresolved questions
 [unresolved]: #unresolved-questions